 - Report cards are introduced for children who make frequently poor behavioural choices.
 These monitor behaviour in each session of the school day and are signed by the teacher and pupil after each session and then sent home to be read, signed and commented on by the parent/carer and returned the following day.
-These are reviewed for effectiveness after an agreed period of time. - To support all children's mental health and well-being we use Thrive and Emotional First Aid strategies and support sessions. - Every class teacher completes and monitors their emotional audit at least termly. - The school follows the county guidelines on exclusion. - If a child needs to be restrained or physically removed, TeamTeach trained staff will attend and deal with the situation. - If poor behaviour persists, outside agencies will be called in if the parents give permission. (see Appendix 1) If parental permission is not granted, the matter will be presented to the governors and the Local Authority for resolution. - Support can be given to the family by filling in Common Assessment Framework (CAF) forms.
+These are reviewed for effectiveness after an agreed period of time. - The school follows the county guidelines on exclusion. - If a child needs to be restrained or physically removed, TeamTeach staff will attend and deal with the situation. - If poor behaviour persists, outside agencies will be called in if the parents give permission. (see Appendix 1) If parental permission is not granted, the matter will be presented to the governors and the Local Authority for resolution. - Support can be given to the family by filling in Common Assessment Framework (CAF) forms.